pfraces-graveyard/docs/workflow/shell-scripts-authoring.md

 could be useful for other users, but the effort always is worthwhile **even if you are its only user**

+**Upd: Avoid using bash completely**

+The rules below must be applied only on personal scripts, due to some tools:

+*   `dotfiles`
+*   `dotfiles-installer`
+*   `shelljs` tools

+So all bash scripting must be saved in private repos

 ## 3. bash aliases

 Command shortcuts